Audiveris/audiveris/docs/_pages/ui_tools/text.md

 In the case of manual OCR, the `lyric` button will always result in the _lyrics_ role, whereas the `text` button will always result in a non _lyrics_ role.

-Starting with 5.2 release, in all cases, the end-user can manually modify the sentence role afterwards, from any role to any other role.
+Since 5.2 release, in all cases, the end-user can manually modify the sentence role afterwards, from any role to any other role.

 ### Chord Name